cloudnativegeo/cloudnativegeo.org/content/blog/20230926-cn-building-footprints.md

 Now, at VIDA, we’ve taken it a step further.
 We’re excited to share that by merging the Google and Microsoft datasets, we’ve created the most comprehensive, freely available, global, cloud-native building footprint dataset available today.
 It’s hosted on the [Source Cooperative](https://beta.source.coop/) and accessible on [map.vida.place/explore](https://map.vida.place/explore).

-{{< img src="images/20230926-cn-building-footprints.png" alt="Source Cooperative" caption="The dataset is freely available for download on Source Cooperative." >}}

 ### Harnessing BigQuery for geospatial excellence
 At VIDA, we rely heavily on BigQuery for handling large-scale geospatial tasks.
 Given its robust features and efficient processing capabilities, it is our platform of choice.